-The program consists of (30) credits, twenty-one (21) credits of core courses and nine (9) credits in the area of specialization.
+The program consists of (36) credits, twenty-four (24) credits of core courses and twelve (12) credits in the area of specialization.
 An additional three preparatory courses might be required to provide the needed base-skills for those students who have not successfully completed the following undergraduate equivalencies: accounting-6 credits, economics-6 credits, and business statistics-3 credits.

 Ten areas of specialization are offered: Accounting, Cyber Security Management, Data Analytics, Finance, Human Resource Management, International Business, Marketing, Sports Administration, and General Management.
-Part-time students taking two courses per eight-week term can complete the program in less than one year, if no preparatory courses are needed.
+Part-time students taking two courses per eight-week term can complete the program in less than one and a half years, if no preparatory courses are needed.
 Please note that the MBA in Accounting may not satisfy the requirements for the CPA; students should speak with a program director before enrolling.